JaritoThe3rd/osTicket-Prerequisites-and-Installation/README.md

      https://php.watch/versions/7.3/releases/7.3.8
      _If osTicket is the software we're using then PHP is the language that runs the software._

- - After downloading since the files are not compressed you can just copy and paste the contents of "PHP 7.3.8" into your "PHP" folder in your C: drive.
+ - After downloading, since the files are not compressed you can just copy and paste the contents of "PHP 7.3.8" into your "PHP" folder in your C: drive.

    ![image](https://github.com/user-attachments/assets/8bb1f723-37a1-4972-ae31-7ed71c512a9a)